HuaweiSwitch/CloudEngine-Ansible/README.md

 ## INSTALLATION

 Circumstance instruction:
 Ansible network module is suitable for ansible version 2.2.
-The available ncclient version is 0.5.2.
+The available ncclient version is 0.5.3.

 Main steps:

-Install suitable Ansible master
+- Install suitable Ansible
-Install suitable ncclient library
+- Install suitable ncclient library
-Install Huawei Ansible library
+- Install Huawei Ansible library

 ## EXAMPLE USAGE
 An example of static manifest for CloudEngine switch is followed.
 The network functions is satisfied based on the assumed that Ansible moudle is available.